rrrickyz/DailyHealth/README.md

 # a health-tracking application

-(I dropped the course last period because of some emergencies, but for this period I will continue the development of this application.)

 ## This is a health-tracking website.
 It mainly consists of four pages: login/register, feed, diets, exercises

 ### Login/Register: